licett/mblue/README.md

-# mblue
+# MBlue
 MBlue is a light-weight embedded framework.
-It is designed to help developers to write portable bussiness code and reduce project complexity.
+It is designed to help embedde developers to write portable bussiness code and reduce complexity of their projecs.

 The main features of mblue :
 * It wrapps platform related operation including threads, memory, semaphore and etc.